paganilab/DellaChiara_et_al_2021/bulk_rnaseq/analysis/README.md

-## Instruction to install the conda environment used to run bulk RNA-seq downstream analysis.
+### Instruction to recreate the conda environment used to run bulk RNA-seq downstream analysis.

 **Install R 3.5**